Electrical- and magneto-transport across the thermo-elastic martensitic transformation in anti-site-disordered off-stoichiometric Co-Fe-Ti-Si Heusler alloy thin films: INTRODUCTION

-While extensive research has been conducted on Ni-based Heusler alloys \cite{ullakko1996, ma2010,banik2008,kaul2006,barandiaran2009,blinov2020, granovskii2012,blinov2020_2,chatterjee2010,samanta2014} for their SME and magnetic field-induced strain effects, recent investigations into Fe- \cite{omori2009,zhu2009} and Co-based Heusler compounds \cite{roy2016,wuttig2001,oikawa2006,liu2023,hirata2015,xu2017,jiang2019,jiang2017,nakamura2021,li2019} have further advanced the understanding of martensitic phase transitions (MPT) in these systems.
+While extensive research has been conducted on Ni-based Heusler alloys \cite{ullakko1996, ma2010,banik2008,kaul2006,barandiaran2009,blinov2020, granovskii2012,blinov2020_2,chatterjee2010,samanta2014} for their SME and magnetic field-induced strain effects, recent investigations on Fe- \cite{omori2009,zhu2009} and Co-based Heusler compounds \cite{roy2016,wuttig2001,oikawa2006,liu2023,hirata2015,xu2017,jiang2019,jiang2017,nakamura2021,li2019} have further advanced the understanding of martensitic phase transitions (MPT) in these systems.
 Notably, MPT has been identified in off-stoichiometric Co-Ni-Ga \cite{wuttig2001,oikawa2006}, Co-Fe-V-Ga \cite{liu2023}, Co$_2$Cr(Ga,Si) \cite{hirata2015}, Co$_2$V(Ga/Al/Si) \cite{xu2017,jiang2019,jiang2017}, and Co–V–(Al, Ga, In) \cite{nakamura2021,li2019} alloys.
 In these Co based systems, the MPT occurs near the ferromagnetic transition temperature and is confirmed through the thermo-mechanical properties, leaving a huge research gap about their electrical and magneto transport properties across the magnetic and structural transition.
-Given the strong influence of MPT on electrical and magneto-transport properties, it often manifests as thermal hysteresis, a sudden drop in electrical resistivity, and significant changes in magnetoresistance and anomalous Hall resistivity, observed in many Ni-based SMAs \cite{banik2008,kaul2006,barandiaran2009,blinov2020, granovskii2012,blinov2020_2,chatterjee2010,samanta2014}.
-However, a comprehensive understanding of the role of off-stoichiometry and structural disorder in governing martensitic transformations in Co-based Heusler alloys remains elusive.
+MPT, observed in many Ni-based SM alloys \cite{banik2008,kaul2006,barandiaran2009,blinov2020, granovskii2012,blinov2020_2,chatterjee2010,samanta2014}, manifests itself as a structural transformation, marked by a thermal hysteresis, a sudden drop in electrical resistivity and significant changes in magnetoresistance.
+However, a comprehensive understanding of the role of anti-site structural disorder in governing martensitic transformations in Co- and Ni-based Heusler alloys remains elusive.

 The advent of spin-gapless semiconductors (SGSs) within the realm of half-metallic Heusler-type ferromagnets marks a significant development in semiconductor spintronics \cite{wang2020,rani2020}.
 These innovative materials are characterized by a unique electronic band structure, featuring a semiconducting bandgap for minority spin carriers while allowing for a zero bandgap for majority spins at the Fermi level \cite{rani2020}.
 The unique band structure of SGSs in Heusler alloys leads to several remarkable properties, including high spin polarization (up to 100\%) of both electrons and holes, high carrier mobility, and the ability to switch between n-type and p-type spin-polarized conduction by applying an external field \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014,fu2019,chen2022,kharel2015,mishra2023,du2013}.
 Small negative temperature coefficient of resistivity (n-TCR) $(\sim -10^{-8}~\Omega\mathrm{cm/K})$, positive linear magnetoresistance and change in carrier type with temperature are the proposed experimental characteristics for SGS, observed in many inverse and quaternary Heusler compounds \cite{ouardi2013,ouardi2019erratum,buckley2019,shahi2022,galanakis2014,fu2019,chen2022,kharel2015,mishra2023,du2013}.